Commit-Gated Causal

 Execution Layer

 The Execution Gate permits side effects only when the execution request's state pointer equals the current canonical pointer.
 Mismatch produces structural rejection with no side effect.
+Each subsystem is bound to exactly one verb.
+No component may both propose and commit, or validate and execute.